MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ## Final Thoughts
 Hopefully this article has enlightened how to use sparse data structures properly so you can go forth and use them with confidence for future projects.
-Knowing the pros and cons of each format (including dense!) will aid in selecting the optimal one for a given task.
+Knowing the pros and cons of each format (including dense) will aid in selecting the optimal one for a given task.
 Be mindful that while sparse matrices are are great tool, they are not necessarily a replacement for arrays.
 If a matrix is not sufficiently sparse, the multitude of storage arrays behind the scenes will actually take up more resources than a regular dense array would.
 Furthermore if you need to regularly mutate an array, perform computations in between, and display output, then sparsity simply isn't worth the trouble.
 But all these concerns aside, hopefully sparse matrices can help "lighten" your load.

-Comparison of Matrix Formats
+__Comparison of Matrix Formats__

 |               | COO | DOK | LIL | CSR | CSC | BSR | DIA | Dense |
 | ------------- | --- | --- | --- | --- | --- | --- | --- | ----- |